synectiks-code/quickstart-iot-device-connectivity/README.md

 If you haven't already, sign up for quicksight using the steps inthe [AWS documentation](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html).
 If you plan to deploy the default dashboard, you need an QuickSight Enterprise account

 #### Validate your email adrdess with SES
-this quickstart uses the email address provided in input form the cloud fromation template as both sender and receiver of email notification.
+This quickstart uses the email address provided in input form the AWS cloudFormation template as both sender and receiver of email notification.
 These notification will provide you with the key credentials to use the device onboarding MIicroservice.
 More specifically, for users of the Rigado [Alegro Kit](https://www.rigado.com/market-solutions/smart-hospitality-retail-solutions-powered-by-aws-iot/?did=pa_card&trk=pa_card), the email will provide the data necessary to use the Rigado Wizard to automatically onboard the Rigado Gateway.
-In ordre to be able to use this email address, SES requires a validation describe in the [Amazon SES Documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).
+In order to be able to use this email address, SES requires you to verify the provided email as described in the [Amazon SES Documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

 ### Installation

 1. To get started with the deployment download the [AWS CloudFormation template](iot-onboarding-code-pipelines/iot-onboarding-int.yml).
 Note that you can also fork this repository and use it as a base for your own IOT project.

-2. Go to the aws clouudformation console and launch the stack.
+2. Go to the AWS cloudFormation console and launch the stack.
 The folowing parametters are required inputs
 ![Alt text](images/cloudformation-form.png?raw=true "Title")

 Input  | Description
 ------------- | -------------
 contactEmail  | Email of an administrator ussed for the AWS IOT sitewise portal creation. (see [AWS documentation](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/administer-portals.html#portal-change-admins)) quickSightAdminUserName  | The use name of a Quicksight user with an ADMIN role.
-You can list all quicksight users by going to the [QuickSight administration Screen](https://us-east-1.quicksight.aws.amazon.com/sn/admin).
-Note that quicksight users can only be administraed form the US-EAST-1 region regardles of the region your dasboard is created in. rootMqttTopic  | The root MQTT topic your devices publish to.
+You can list all quicksight users by going to the [QuickSight administration Screen](https://us-east-1.quicksight.aws.amazon.com/sn/admin). rootMqttTopic  | The root MQTT topic your devices publish to.
 If you are using the Rigado [Alegro Kit](https://www.rigado.com/market-solutions/smart-hospitality-retail-solutions-powered-by-aws-iot/?did=pa_card&trk=pa_card), the default value (data/#) does not need to be changed. sourceTemplateArn  | use: **arn:aws:quicksight:eu-central-1:660526416360:template/iotOnboardingRigadoQuicksightPublicTemplatedev** This is a static location of a public quicksight dashboard template that we created for the purpose of this Quickstart.
 This allows you to get started quickly with a fully functional dashboard.
 Note that this example dahsbord is created specifically for the users of the Rigado [Alegro Kit](https://www.rigado.com/market-solutions/smart-hospitality-retail-solutions-powered-by-aws-iot/?did=pa_card&trk=pa_card).
 If you are not using rigado devices you will need to create you own dataset, analysis and dahsboard based on the devices you use.
 The ETL process and Glue Crawler that ingest the data from the IOT Broker to make them available in quicksight are data-model agnostic so you just need to link the created glue table as a datasource in QuickSight